EMVCo’s dynamic linking authentication protocol

 The 3-D Secure protocol—bundled into services by card brands like Visa Secure, Mastercard Identity Check or American Express SafeKey— is based on a three-domain model where the acquiring bank and issuing bank are connected by the protocol for the purpose of authenticating a cardholder during an ecommerce transaction.
 The protocol was developed and is maintained by EMVCo, a consortium of the card scheme brands.
 Beginning in late 2019, banks are expected to start supporting 3-D Secure version 2 (3DS2).

 This new version of 3DS introduces the concept of “frictionless authentication” and adds support for mobile applications.
 It’s expected to be the main method that merchants use to meet PSD2’s requirement to “dynamically link” the payment to the issuing banks and confirm that SCA has been conducted so that their acquiring bank can receive funds from the transaction.

-Signifyd’s Payments Compliance Solution leverages the latest authentication standards of EMV® 3-D Secure to complete all transactions without disruption, either using the 3DS2 protocol or its own SCA decision to authenticate transactions without any step-ups.
+Signifyd’s Payments Optimization Solution leverages the latest authentication standards of EMV® 3-D Secure to complete all transactions without disruption, either using the 3DS2 protocol or its own SCA decision to authenticate transactions without any step-ups.

 What’s new with 3DS2

 EMVCo, an organization made up of six major card networks, recently released a new version of 3-D Secure.
 3DS2 (also called EMV 3-D Secure, 3D Secure 2.0 or 3D Secure 2) aims to address many of the shortcomings of 3DS1 by providing more information to the bank domains so they can, in turn, provide less disruptive authentication methods and a better user experience for ecommerce transactions.